-Was your report to the Incomes Register filed late?
+Did you report details to the Incomes Register late?

 If you do not submit the required data to the Incomes Register at all, the Tax Administration will assess your tax period’s payroll by estimation

 If you fail to submit the data to the Incomes Register by its deadline, you receive a letter from the Tax Administration reminding you to give the reports.
 The letter will contain an estimate for the amount of the tax.